-Unintended Stimulation Model 1000 Model 1000-D Model 106 For devices that sense changes in heart rate, false positive detection may cause unintended stimulation.
-Examples of instances where heart rate may increase include exercise, physical activity, and normal autonomic changes in heart rate, both awake and asleep, etc. Depending on the amount of unintended stimulation, adjustments to the AutoStim feature's detection threshold should be considered.
-If necessary, the feature can be disabled.
+Unintended Stimulation Model 1000 For devices that sense changes in heart rate, false positive detection may cause Model 1000-D unintended stimulation.
+Examples of instances where heart rate may increase Model 106 include exercise, physical activity, and normal autonomic changes in heart rate, both awake and asleep, etc.

 Battery Depletion or Drain Model 1000 Model 1000-D Model 106 Talk to your patient about the AutoStim feature.
 Use of this feature will result in reduced battery longevity leading to more frequent replacements.
 Since the AutoStim feature can significantly affect the generator battery life, patients should return to their physician at appropriate intervals to evaluate whether they are receiving benefit from the current AutoStim settings.
-See "Generators with AutoStim" on page 79.
+See "Generators with AutoStim" on page 68.
 Model 102 Model 102R Do not use frequencies of 5 Hz or below for long-term stimulation.
 These frequencies generate an electromagnetic trigger signal, which results in excessive battery depletion of the implanted generator.
 Therefore, use these low frequencies for short periods of time only.